Why is it important to establish credit while you're young? Will it affect my future if I don't establish any credit, and why?

 Establishing credit and learning to use it wisely when you are young can make your transition to adulthood much easier.
 It can help prepare you for many firsts, such as your first apartment, car loan or mortgage and even your first job.

 - Authorized user and joint accounts: Having your parents or another loved one add you as an authorized user or joint credit card account holder is an easy first step toward building a positive credit history.
 Equally important, they can help you review the monthly statements and perhaps even help make payments.
 Learning about the entire credit process, from making a charge to paying the bill, will help you manage credit well when you get out on your own.
-Understanding the responsibility to make every payment on time is the key to using credit to work for you, rather than becoming a slave to credit.
+Understanding the responsibility to make every payment on time is the key to using credit to work for you, rather than becoming overwhelmed by debt.

 That doesn't mean you should complete every credit card application you receive, however.
 Be selective.
-Consider how you can use credit to your advantage and only apply for accounts that offer the incentives you want and need.
+Consider how you can use credit to your advantage and only apply for accounts that offer the incentives and services you want and need.
 Those might include low interest rates, low or no annual fees, or even airline miles you can use to travel home between semesters.
-If there's an annual fee, be sure the benefits are enough to justify the annual fee.
+If there's an annual fee, be sure the benefits are enough to justify the cost.

 Responsible credit use while you are younger can build a strong credit history that will help you get your adult life off to a strong start when you set out on your own.